 Two studies by Purdue University's College of Veterinary Medicine evidence the measurable difference Service Dogs make in the lives of military veterans suffering from PTSD.
 Not only did the studies find that veterans with Service Dogs experience fewer PTSD symptoms and exhibit better well-being in general, but they even showed healthier levels of cortisol, a hormone that regulates blood pressure and sleeping patterns.
 That’s right — Service Dogs can change body chemistry.
 Clearly, a service dog is more than a companion.
 It’s medicine.

 At ECAD, we’re about introducing hope into seemingly hopeless situations.
 That’s why we started Project HEAL® to empower veterans dealing with an array of combat-related physical and psychiatric disabilities, including PTSD.
 The dogs we provide are specially trained to meet these veterans’ needs.
 If you or a loved one seems like a candidate for the program, feel free to contact us.
 Or, if you simply want to support our work, consider donating.
 Every contribution helps us provide more deserving patients with service dogs who change lives.
 Let’s make this Independence Day an impetus to stand with the men and women who’ve fought for our country.
-Together, we fight for healing.
+Together, we and our service dogs for vets fight for healing.